 As the primary signatory of the club’s financial account, the treasurer manages all budgets and expenses.
 They oversee the club’s revenue from ticket sales, membership dues, and outside sources.
 The treasurer makes deposits, manages reimbursements, and pays the club’s bills.
 They must also prepare and submit an annual financial report, as needed.

 You can also hold small elections to help people fill these positions.
 When the roles are filled, you can start planning activities for the members.
-These activities can be in school or outside school grounds, as long as they meet the guidelines from school.
+These activities can be in school or outside school grounds, as long as they meet the guidelines of the school.

 Your club will most likely need funds to stay in operation.
 Funds can be small and cover menial things such as printing posters, buying snacks, and renting party equipment.
 If you want your club to go on school trips or have guest speakers, the budget may need to be a bit bigger.